 This novel both literally and emotionally moves the heart, pumping words in a fluid motion like a pulsating heart-lung machine … A beautiful introspection into the heroes who fought to bring advancements to cardiology during a time when life hung in the balance for so many children.

 Coffee Pot Book Club Award – Highly Recommended.

 Be transported back to 1950s Australia in The Stars That Govern Us, where heart surgeons are competing against nature, disease, and each other, to perform the country’s first successful open heart surgery using cardio-pulmonary bypass. ….
 Highly recommended for fans of medical fiction, the history of medicine, or those looking for something different in their historical fiction.

 “A character-led historical novel, intelligently written and with plenty of pace.
 A FINALIST and highly recommended!”

-What reader reviewers for the Wishing Shelf Award had to say:
+What reader-reviewers for the Wishing Shelf Award had to say about the novel:

 “You don’t find historical novels much different than this.
 I suspect anybody who enjoys a character-led story and/or medical novels, will find this a compelling read.”
 Male reader, aged 36.

 “The two central characters, Pete and Alec, shine all the way until the last page of the book.
 I didn’t know much about heart surgery and how it developed, but I do now.
 This an utterly compelling read, perfect for readers who enjoy learning whilst being entertained.”
 Female reader, aged 63.

 “It just shows, even a surgeon isn’t perfect.
 This is a gripping story of two men trying to be first in a very different sort of race.
 The writing style is simple with plenty of pace, and the research seems top notch.
 A thoroughly enjoyable story.”
 Male reader, aged 26.